 Understanding VA Disability Benefits

-VA disability benefits are tax-free payments the Department of Veterans Affairs provides to veterans with disabilities that resulted from diseases or injuries incurred or aggravated during active military service.
+VA disability benefits are tax-free payments the Department of Veterans Affairs provides to veterans with disabilities that result from diseases or injuries incurred or aggravated during active military service.
 You may be eligible for benefits for physical or mental health conditions.
 These benefits aim to compensate for the loss of earning capacity due to service-connected disabilities.

 Eligibility Criteria for VA Disability Benefits

+Do you get extra money from Social Security for being a veteran?
 To qualify for VA disability benefits, veterans must meet both of these criteria:

-• You must have a current injury or illness of the mind or body.
+- You must have a current injury or illness of the mind or body.

-• You must have served on inactive duty training, active duty for training, or active duty.
+- You must have served on inactive duty training, active duty for training, or active duty.

 Additionally, one of the following must be true:

-• You were injured or got sick while serving in the military, and your illness can be linked to your service.
+- You were injured or got sick while serving in the military, and your illness can be linked to your service.

-• You had an injury or illness prior to your military service and serving aggravated or exacerbated it.
+- You had an injury or illness prior to your military service and serving aggravated or exacerbated it.

-• You have a disability related to your active duty service that didn’t present until after your service ended.
+- You have a disability related to your active duty service that didn’t present until after your service ended.

 If your discharge was dishonorable, other than honorable, or for bad conduct, you may not be eligible for VA disability benefits.